quicwg/base-drafts/draft-ietf-quic-transport.md

 preferred_address (0x0004):

-: The server's Preferred Address is used to effect a server address migration at the end of the handshake, as described in {{preferred-address}}.
+: The server's Preferred Address is used to effect a change in server address at the end of the handshake, as described in {{preferred-address}}.

 A client MUST NOT include a stateless reset token or a preferred address.
 A